ccdmb/predector/README.md

 We hope that this pipeline can become a platform enabling multiple secretome analyses, with a special focus on eukaryotic (currently only Fungal) effector discovery.

+Extended documentation can be found on the project [Wiki page](https://github.com/ccdmb/predector/wiki), but brief instructions are provided below.

 ## Install

 This is a quick install guide that unfortunately isn't terribly quick.